Maktub

 It is written.

-Profile review, reporting, blocking, and honest verification limits — protecting seekers without false promises.
+Profile review, reporting, blocking, and honest verification limits — protecting seekers without promising false certainty.

 Join the founding cohort